Young children can get COVID-19 vaccine starting Wednesday

 “I would encourage parents and guardians to bring their children in to get vaccinated as soon as possible,” said Dr. Cort Lohff, chief medical officer for the health district.
 “This is the time of year we start reminding the community about the importance of back-to-school immunizations, and this is one more step parents can take to help ensure their children have a healthier start to the school year.”

-According to the Centers for Disease Control and Prevention, more than 591 million doses of COVID-19 vaccines have been administered in the U.S. since Dec.
+According to the CDC, more than 591 million doses of COVID-19 vaccines have been administered in the U.S. since Dec.
 14, 2020.
 The vaccines underwent a rigorous process to ensure their safety and effectiveness and continue to undergo the most intensive safety monitoring in U.S. history.

 Health District COVID-19 clinic location information is available here.